SilicateWielder/Project-Jericho/README.md

 # Project-Jericho
 TL;DR: This is a code-named, City-builder feasibility test.
+Intended to run under Sphere 1.5 with web-support planned.

 Long version: